mikahpinegar/aws-demo-app/README.md

 - iam role for lambda to access dynamo db tables
 - lambda for interacting with dynamo db tables
 2. Set up demo next.js app on ec2 instance, configured pm2 to handle running the next app, and configured nginx to route http traffic to the app
-3. Set up a demo lambda
+3. Set up demo CRUD lambdas for the users table
+4. Set up an API gateway to route traffic to the lambdas
+5. configured cloudflare to route traffic from api.mikahpinegar.com to the api gateway

 # Runbook
 1. In order to update an s3 bucket using aws cli, an iam role needed to be created and the secret copied into `aws configure`